 Contemplative Social Justice Scholars Program

-For Recipients: Required Deliverables After the Conference
+For Recipients: Required Deliverables

 - How can we at CMind, in our future initiatives such as ACMHE conferences, do a better job of looking at the relationship between contemplative practices and social justice?

 - Please add anything else you’d like to share about your conference experience.